 Crunchy Sugarsnap Salad

-- Prepare ingredients just before you want to serve the salad.
+Prepare the ingredients just before you want to serve the salad.

-- Mix well in large bowl to evenly coat all ingredients in dressing.
+Mix well in a large bowl to evenly coat all the ingredients in dressing.

 This made an absolutely delicious, filling and healthy lunch, all the more satisfying for being based on an ingredient we grew ourselves.